Introduction

 Wage functions

-This section discuss the labor market institutions that determine wages—such as unions, the minimum wage, and corporate policies.
-It then discusses various wage functions that can be used in the matching model to describe wages in worker-firm relationships—such as fixed wages, rigid wages, and bargained wages.
+This section discusses the labor market institutions that determine wages, such as unions, minimum wages, and corporate policies.
+It then discusses various wage functions that can be used in the matching model, such as fixed wages, rigid wages, and bargained wages.

 Lecture videos